nodogsplash/nodogsplash/docs/source/install.rst

 Installing Nodogsplash
 ######################

-OpenWrt (LEDE)
+OpenWrt
 *******

 * Have a router working with OpenWrt.
-At the time of writing, Nodogsplash has been tested with OpenWrt/LEDE 17.01.4;
+At the time of writing, Nodogsplash has been tested with OpenWrt 18.06.0;
   it may or may not work on older versions of OpenWrt or on other kinds of Linux-based router firmware.
 * Make sure your router is basically working before you try to install Nodogsplash.
 In particular, make sure your DHCP daemon is serving addresses on the interface that nodogsplash will manage.